Hog-CERN/Hog/docs/01-Getting-Started/02-setupNewHogProject.md

     Repo/VivadoProjects/proj_1/proj_1.runs/
 ```

-That contains one subfolder for every Vivado run with all the IPs in your project, the default Vivado synthesis run (synth_1) and implementation run (impl_1).
+That contains one sub-folder for every Vivado run with all the IPs in your project, the default Vivado synthesis run (synth_1) and implementation run (impl_1).
 HOG will also copy ipbus XMLs and generated bitfiles into _Repo/VivadoProjects/proj_1/proj_1.runs/_ at synthesis/implementation time.

 ### ModelsimLib